yongquan-qu/YONGQUAN-QU.github.io/index.md

 # About Me

 <img src="/images/yongquanqu01.jpg" class="floatpic" width="300" height="400">
 My name is Yongquan Qu.
-I am currently a second-year Ph.D. student in the Department of Earth and Environmental Engineering at Columbia University, advised by [Pierre Gentine].
+I am currently a second-year Ph.D. candidate in the Department of Earth and Environmental Engineering at Columbia University, advised by [Pierre Gentine].
 I am also a graduate research assistant at [LEAP-STC], and an affiliate of [M2LInES] .